 One the bones in your arm, on the side of your thumb.

 A mark on the skin that is usually red and sore.
 It may also be itchy.
 Rashes happen if you’re allergic to something and goes away quite quickly.
+A rash can sometimes be a sign of disease too, such as measles.

 Red blood cells carry oxygen from your lungs to cells around your body.